sam-menezes/shortcuts/README.md

 # shortcuts

-This short composite compound that serves as a shortcut project for some recurring in my day-to-day data student, follow some themes and data students, follow some themes that were made shortcut.
+This repository is composed of some shortcuts of some algorithms that I use in my day-to-day as a data scientist.
+They are separated by themes subdivided into:

 ## Themes: